jolie/docs/architectural-composition/couriers.md

 # Couriers

-## Courier sessions
+## Courier processes

-Courier sessions allow to compose services independently from the context they belong to, like mandatory procedures \(e.g., authentications\) and the functionalities of the single services involved.
+Courier processes allow to compose services independently from the context they belong to, like mandatory procedures \(e.g., authentications\) and the functionalities of the single services involved.

-Courier sessions rely on aggregation and allow an aggregator to handle a special session, called courier session, in which it checks some proprieties of overloaded incoming messages and then forwards them to the aggregated service accordingly.
+Courier processes rely on aggregation and allow an aggregator to handle a special process, called courier process, in which it checks some properties of overloaded incoming messages and then forwards them to the aggregated service accordingly.

 ## Extended interfaces

 In order to execute a code block according to the service invoked, the aggregated operations must be _extended_.

 `interface extender` is the keyword used in Jolie for extending operations by overloading their types.
-The overloaded types contain additional fields exploited within the courier session to perform checks and, before forwarding, they are automatically removed from the message.
+The overloaded types contain additional fields exploited within the courier process to perform checks and, before forwarding, they are automatically removed from the message.
 The `interface extender` syntax follows.

 ```text
 interface extender extender_id {